mertkaandev/react-books-app-context-api/README.md

 ### `npm start`

 Runs the app in the development mode.\
++ Run: `npm run start`
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
++ Open http://localhost:3000 to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.